Skip to main content

 • Cravings or preoccupation with the medication

-• Mood changes or irritability
+• Mood changes, irritability, or reduced functioning

-• Withdrawal symptoms when trying to stop
+• Withdrawal symptoms when reducing or stopping

 Related Educational Resources

-Treatment for Hydrocodone Addiction
+Treatment for Hydrocodone Misuse in Houston

 Sources